 Circa: 1940 - 1982

-The Audiovisual Conservation Center is funded by the Nashville Public Library Foundation and is located at the Nashville Public Main Branch in downtown Nashville Tennessee.
+The Audiovisual Heritage Center (AVHC) is part of the Nashville Metro Archives.
+The project is funded by the Nashville Public Library Foundation and is located at the Nashville Public Main Branch in downtown Nashville, Tennessee.

-Audiovisual Conservation Center Mission: The Audiovisual Conservation Center (AVCC) at Nashville Public Library is founded to conserve, preserve and make accessible the moving image and sound collections under the care of the Nashville Public Library and to collect and care for audiovisual records vital to the history and culture of Davidson County and Middle Tennessee.
-The Center seeks to preserve and increase awareness of Middle South history and culture, create positive partnerships with other archives and the public, and support and contextualize artifacts and documents under the care of Nashville Public Library.
-The AVCC is generously supported by the Nashville Public Library Foundation.
+The Audiovisual Heritage Center (AVHC) is founded to conserve, preserve and make accessible the moving image and sound collections under the care of the Nashville Public Library and to collect and care for audiovisual records vital to the history and culture of Davidson County and Middle Tennessee.
+The Center seeks to preserve and increase awareness of Middle South history and culture, create positive partnerships with other archives and the public, and support and contextualize artifacts and documents under the care of Nashville Metro Archives and Nashville Public Library.

 Nashville, Tennessee native and lifelong resident, James Kilgore, (1919-2014) was an avid amateur filmmaker who began shooting film at the age of 14.
 He served in Italy during WWII and spent most of his post war life working for the Department of Transportation and continuing to shoot home movies, and amateur travelogues and documentaries, and several narrative films throughout the following decades.